 Once we have all this critical information, we could offer the best solutions and proceed to recycle your materials efficiently.

 Globe Metal buys a full range of metal mining and exploration equipment for recycling:

 We also purchase waste streams, surpluses or liquidations of mineral concentrates and others:

 - Metal slags (Ni, Co, Cu, among others)

-If you have more questions about recycling your mining equipment and machinery, contact our team at Globe Metal for a free consultation or to arrange for a pick-up of your industrial metals at your location — no matter where you are.
+If you have more questions about recycling your mining equipment and machinery, send us an email at firstname.lastname@example.org or call Globe Metal at 1-800-700-6382 for a free consultation or to arrange for a pick-up of your industrial metals at your location — no matter where you are.